aswinavofficial/car-racing-3d-game/README.md

 Vite `base` is set to `/car-racing-3d-game/` for Pages.
 For custom domain, set `base: '/'` in `vite.config.ts`.

 ### Tech
-Three.js, TypeScript, Vite, vite-plugin-pwa (Workbox)
+Three.js, TypeScript, Vite, vite-plugin-pwa (Workbox).